Irvingia: Taxonomy

-The fruit is a large drupe, with fibrous flesh.
+Distribution

+It is native to Africa and Southeast Asia.

+Uses

 The subtly aromatic nuts are typically dried in the sun for preservation, and are sold whole or in powder form.
 They may be ground to a paste known variously as dika bread or Gabon chocolate.
 Their high content of mucilage enables them to be used as thickening agents for dishes such as ogbono soup.
 The nuts may also be pressed for vegetable oil.

 The trees yield a hard wood, useful in construction.

-Irvingia was described as a genus in 1860.
-It is native to Africa and Southeast Asia.
-The genus is named in honour of Edward George Irving, a Royal Navy surgeon.